Monday, 28 February 2011

 Cyclists are allowed to cycle all the way through the pedestrianized zone, and ample cycle parking is provided outside all the shops to encourage cyclists.

-However, this is not really a through route for cyclists.
-Cyclists whose destination is elsewhere, and who wish to get wherever they are going faster, will take other convenient, faster routes rather than riding through here.
-This is important as it makes no sense to have a pedestrianized area which allows bikes and is also a major through route for cyclists.
+However, this is not a through route for cyclists.
+Cyclists whose destination is elsewhere, and who wish to get wherever they are going faster, will take other more convenient, faster routes rather than riding through here.
+This is important as it makes no sense at all to have a pedestrianized area which is also a major through route for cyclists.

 You can see the main route from the centre of this city to the centre of this housing development in a previous blog post.
 Another post shows part of the route in the opposite direction.

 You may be wondering what happens should you want to drive here ?
 Well, actually you can do that too.
 This whole place is in fact built on top of an underground car park.
-Residents living in apartments here have allocated secure parking underneath, and visitors to the shops can also drive.
+Residents living in apartments here not only have the legally required secure bicycle parking, but also have have allocated secure car parking under the development.
+Visitors to the shops can also drive.

 The only driving route from our home to this place (in blue) has two sets of traffic lights on it and three roundabouts.
 It starts off by heading in the wrong direction, and the distance is significantly further than any of the many plausible routes by bike (some shown in red).
 Additionally, if we cycle then we can park our bikes directly outside the shops.
 A car would be buried somewhere underneath and involve a few minutes walk to the shops: